NethServer/docs/administrator-manual/en/hotsync.rst

 .. note::

-   After HotSync is configured, it's a good practice to launch ``hotsync`` command on master host and ``hotsync-slave`` command on slave host after master has properly syncronized with slave.
+   After HotSync is configured, it's a good practice to launch ``hotsync`` command on master host.
+After master has properly syncronized, access the slave and  execute ``hotsync-slave``.
    You can force these commands also from Cockpit GUI and check ``/var/log/messages`` logs.
-It's suggested to launch first command directly from CLI to check if all is properly configured.
+As best practice, the first syncrhonization should be done via command line to better check if everything is properly configured.

 .. warning::